Mhithrandir/go-cms/README.md

 - Username
 - Password crypted with md5
 - LastLogin
-- DatePassword last time the password was chenged (or created)
+- DatePassword last time the password was changed (or created)
 - PasswordDuration (in days) the amounth of days until the password will expired (the value -1 means the password never expire)
 - IDUserType external key to table usertype
 - CodeResetPassword a code (guid) for verify user email